CloudCoinConsortium/CloudBank-V1/README.md

 7. SIGNED BY ( Who is sending the CloudCoins )
 8. YOUR EMAIL ( Senders Email )
 9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+10. DAYS EXPIRES AFTER (Number of days the check will expire after it is written)

 ### Pending
 This holds all checks that have been sent but have not been cashed yet.
 Once they are cashed, they are deleted from pending and moved to  Paid.
 Payments in pending can be marked Cancel.
 If they are marked Cancel the money will be put back in the bank.
 Records will be checked for Cancel once each day.
 If they are marked as Hold.
 The check cashing service will not be allowed to give the user money until the status is changed to Pending.
 1. STATUS (Pending, Hold or Cancel)
-2. CHECK GUID
-3. PAY TO THE ORDER OF
-4. SEND TO EMAIL
-5. ACCOUNT NUMBER OR MEMO
-6. DATE PAID
-7. AMOUNT

-### Paid
-1. CHECK GUID
-2. PAY TO THE ORDER OF
+2. PAY TO THE ORDER OF ( Payee Name )
-3. SEND TO EMAIL
+3. SEND TO EMAIL ( Payee Email )
 4. ACCOUNT NUMBER OR MEMO
-5. DATE PAID
+5. DATE MOVED TO PENDING ( Day that the check was moved to pending )
+6. AMOUNT (Amount of CloudCoin to be sent )
+7. SIGNED BY ( Who is sending the CloudCoins )
+8. YOUR EMAIL ( Senders Email )
+9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+10. DAYS EXPIRES AFTER (Number of days the check will expire after it is written)

+### Completed
+1. STATUS (Paid, Canceled, Expired)
+2. PAY TO THE ORDER OF ( Payee Name )
+3. SEND TO EMAIL ( Payee Email )
+4. ACCOUNT NUMBER OR MEMO
+5. DATE MOVED TO PENDING ( Day that the check was moved to pending )
-6. AMOUNT
+6. AMOUNT (Amount of CloudCoin to be sent )
+7. SIGNED BY ( Who is sending the CloudCoins )
+8. YOUR EMAIL ( Senders Email )
+9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+10. DATE COMPLETED

 ### Archive Month Year ( e.g. Archive December 2017 )
 Creates a sheet with all the payments from a month and year for historical purposes.
-1. CHECK GUID
+1. STATUS (Paid, Canceled, Expired)
-2. PAY TO THE ORDER OF
+2. PAY TO THE ORDER OF ( Payee Name )
-3. SEND TO EMAIL
+3. SEND TO EMAIL ( Payee Email )
 4. ACCOUNT NUMBER OR MEMO
-5. DATE PAID
+5. DATE MOVED TO PENDING ( Day that the check was moved to pending )
-6. AMOUNT
+6. AMOUNT (Amount of CloudCoin to be sent )
+7. SIGNED BY ( Who is sending the CloudCoins )
+8. YOUR EMAIL ( Senders Email )
+9. YOUR OTHER CONTACT INFO ( Other information that can be included to for contact )
+10. DATE COMPLETED

 ## Daily Bil Pay Actions:
 The following actions will take place one or more times each day according to the configuration:
+### Reoccuring:
-1. Bill Pay looks at Reoccuring to see if a bill is to be paid.
+1 Reoccurring: Check to see if a bill is to be paid.
 If yes, calls on the check making service to write a check.
+2 Reoccurring: Creates new check in Pending
+3 Reoccurring standard not finished.
+### Onetime
-2. Checks on the PayOnce to see if there is anything there.
-If yes, calls on the check maaking service and deletes the record from PayOnce.
+1 Checks on the PayOnce to see if there is anything there.
+If yes, calls on the check making service and deletes the record from Onetime.
+2 Creates new check in Pending
+3 v standard not finished
+### Pending
-3. Bill Pay looks at the Pending to see if and are canceled.
-PUt the canceled back into bank and deletes from pending.
+1. Bill Pay looks at the Pending to see if and are canceled.
+Put the canceled stack back into bank and deletes from pending.Writes Canceled to Completed worksheet.
-4. Bill Pay checks to see if records in Paid are more than one month old and places them in an Archive folder for the appropriate month.
+2. Do not allow checks to be cashed that are canceled or on hold.
+Pending protocol not finished
+### Complete
+1. If first of the month, archive all completed from last month into archived sheet with standard naming convention: Archive December 2017
+Complete protocol not finished.

 ## WRITE & SEND CHECK SERVICE